 2024 Economics & Finance Forum: U.S. Presidential Election & Its Global Impact

 Join us for the Economics and Finance Forum, where leading experts explore the current state of the U.S., Japanese and global economies and explore key trends in capital markets following recent political developments in the U.S. and Japan.
-The Liberal Democratic Party’s loss of its majority in Japan’s lower house election on October 27 has cast uncertainty around Prime Minister Ishiba’s future, while the upcoming U.S. presidential election may bring new layers of complexity.
+The Liberal Democratic Party’s loss of its majority in Japan’s lower house election on October 27 has cast uncertainty around Prime Minister Ishiba’s future, while Donald Trump’s win in the 2024 U.S. presidential election may bring new layers of complexity.
 Both Japan’s Nikkei 225 and the U.S. S&P 500 have reached record highs this year, raising questions about the factors driving this growth and what the future may hold.
 What challenges and opportunities do experts anticipate for the global economy over the next year, especially in light of recent political changes in the U.S. and Japan?
 Featuring distinguished keynote speakers and dynamic discussions, this forum offers a unique opportunity to gain insights into the economic and financial landscape in the U.S. and Japan.
 Don’t miss this chance to hear from thought leaders and connect with peers as we navigate these evolving times together.

 Speakers